The Most Common Halloween Hazards for Pets

 Decorations

-Halloween decorations are scary – but your pet getting into them can be scarier.
+Some Halloween decorations are seriously scary – but your pet getting into them when you’re not looking is even scarier.

 Trick-or-treaters